Albatross of The Petrel Station

 Scientific name: Diomedea exulans

-When a Wandering Albatross appears around the boat, the sheer scale is awe-inspiring.
-Whether soaring effortlessly around us or sitting on the water nearby, these are birds that stop people in their tracks.
+When a Wandering Albatross appears around the boat, either soaring effortlessly around us or sitting on the water nearby, the sheer scale is awe-inspiring.

 They have the largest wingspan of any bird in the world, reaching up to 3.5 metres, with a huge body and an enormous bill to match.
 They breed in the Southern Ocean rather than New Zealand and are only occasional visitors to our area.

-They can appear in a stunning range of plumages, from beautiful dark chocolate-brown immatures to very white majestic adults.
-Any sighting of one offshore from Tutukaka is a major treat.
+They can appear in a stunning range of plumages, from beautiful dark chocolate-brown younger birds to very white majestic adults.
+Any sighting of one offshore from Tutukaka is always a special treat.

 New Zealand Wandering Albatross (Gibson’s)